Depression after a breakup can be a profoundly painful experience. Read below for tips from a psychologist on how to navigate this struggle.

-For example, a two month relationship that we think of as a “fun fling” will be easier to deal with after it ends than a two-month long relationship that we pinned all our hopes on.
-This illustrates an important principle in human psychology: How we think about an event influences how we feel about it.
-We can use this principle to our advantage – after a breakup, we can practice thinking in ways that will helpful.
+For example, a two-month relationship that you think of as a “fun fling” will be easier to deal with after it ends than a two-month-long relationship that you pinned all your hopes on.
+This illustrates an important principle in human psychology: How you think about an event influences how you feel about it.
+You can use this principle to your advantage – after a breakup, we can practice thinking in ways that will helpful.

 Sometimes depression lingers for a long time after a breakup.
-After a time, our friends start to worry about us, and express concern.
-We just can’t seem to get over it.
-In cases like this, it is good to consult with a therapist.
+After a time, your family and/or friends start to worry about you and express concern.
+You can’t seem to get over it.
+In these cases, it is good to consult with a therapist.
 Depression is a problem to be taken seriously.
 If you feel depressed most of the time and it meaningfully interferes with your life, seek professional help.

 Rejection: The Most Dreaded Post-Breakup Emotion

-Perhaps the hardest part of romantic relationships happens when we encounter one of the most unpleasant emotions there is: rejection.
+Perhaps the hardest part of romantic relationships happens when you encounter one of the most unpleasant emotions there is: rejection.
 It’s universal: no one likes being rejected.
-However, some people react better to rejection than others.
+Having said that, some people react better to rejection than others.

 Rejection stings.
-Sometimes it shakes us to our core.
-When it happens in the context of our love lives, it can lead us to think that no one will ever want to be with us, that there is something profoundly wrong or lacking in us, or even that it’s useless to even try to seek out the relationship we want.
+Sometimes it shakes you to your core.
+When it happens in the context of your love life, it can lead you to think that no one will ever want to be with you or that there is something profoundly wrong or lacking in you.
+It can make you think it’s useless to even try to seek out the relationship you want.
 There are few experiences in life more dispiriting.
-We all wish there was a magic cure I could offer that would make this feeling go away, but there isn’t one… but there are a few strategies that are often helpful.
+I wish there was a magic cure that would make this feeling go away, but there isn’t one.
+However, there are a few strategies that are often helpful.

 Remember: Everything is Temporary – Including Emotions.

-Mindfulness practice is the best way that I know to get better at not getting sucked in to emotions like despair, anger, or sadness that sometimes come up around the end of a romantic relationship.
+Mindfulness practice is the best way I know to get better at not getting sucked into emotions like despair, anger, or sadness that sometimes come up around the end of a romantic relationship.
 Mindfulness practice, done properly, is no small undertaking.
-It requires real commitment to working with our minds in a certain way, on a daily basis.
+It requires real commitment to working with your mind in a certain way, on a daily basis.
 However, if you’re up for the challenge, mindfulness practice can change your life.

-Marijuana, alcohol, clonazepam, alprazolam and similar drugs can feel very tempting when we are experiencing feelings of rejection, despair or loneliness.
-Indeed they are likely to provide some short-term relief.
-However the medium- and long-term consequences of using these substances can be bad, and deprive us of the opportunity to experience the natural dissipation of these difficult feelings.
+Marijuana, alcohol, Klonopin, Xanax, and similar drugs can feel very tempting when we are experiencing feelings of rejection, despair, or loneliness.
+Indeed, they are likely to provide some short-term relief.
+However, the medium- and long-term consequences of using these substances can be counterproductive and will deprive us of the opportunity to experience the natural dissolution of these difficult feelings.

 Often, there are a lot of reasons to be angry after a breakup.
-We may believe the other person mistreated us.
-Maybe he or she didn’t give us a fair shot, or didn’t bother to get to know the real us.
+You may believe the other person mistreated you — and maybe you’re right!
+Maybe he or she didn’t give you a fair shot or didn’t bother to get to know the real you.
 It’s certainly understandable to feel angry about these things.
-However, sometimes anger is something we go to in order to escape sadness, or to avoid doubts we have about our appeal as a romantic partner.
+However, sometimes anger is something we go to in order to escape sadness or to avoid doubts we have about our appeal as a romantic partner.

-The problem is, if anger leads us to start an argument with the other person, then we’ll likely end up with more to be angry about (Can you believe they said THIS to defend themselves?
-Unbelievable!), so anger ends up being self-perpetuating.
-And in a temporary way it’s effective in distracting us from the underlying emotions and doubts.
+In a temporary way, anger is effective in distracting you from underlying emotions and doubts.
+The problem is, if anger leads you to start an argument with the other person, then you’ll likely end up with more to be angry about (Can you believe they said THIS to defend themselves?
+Unbelievable!), so anger ends up becoming self-perpetuating.

 A healthier strategy is often to face those doubts and emotions directly, even if they hurt.
-There is value in letting yourself feel hurt or sad, and experiencing how temporary that can be.
-If we can learn to address our doubts and tolerate these emotions, often anger will lose its appeal.
+There is value in letting yourself feel hurt or sad and experiencing how temporary that can be.
+If you can learn to address your doubts and tolerate these emotions, anger will often lose its appeal.

-Breakups can lead to a whole lot of different feelings.
+Breakups can lead to many different feelings.
 When a breakup leads to symptoms of depression, remember the strategies described here and maybe you can make things a little easier on yourself.